 The necessity of continuous monitoring of the major mycotoxins in different agricultural commodities and the creation of harmonised methods for generating accurate (co)occurrence data is strongly suggested.
 This is mandatory to provide a consistent and coherent background of data for risk modelling from which prioritisation criteria of mycotoxin mixtures to be investigated may be derived;

 LOD/LOQ vary significantly across studies, as well as across measurements in relation to the mycotoxin and the analytical method used.
 It is known that the degree of LCD in the dataset has a large impact on the uncertainty of the exposure assessment; this uncertainty is further magniﬁed when assessing exposure to multiple chemical substances.
-Thus, a more harmonise approach should be adopted to reduce this source of uncertainty but also to allow the usability of published data that, currently, in some are cases are unusable (e.g. authors reporting range of LOD/LOD across different class of mycotoxins);
+Thus, a more harmonise approach should be adopted to reduce this source of uncertainty but also to allow the usability of published data that, currently, in some cases are unusable (e.g. authors reporting range of LOD/LOD across different class of mycotoxins);

 More accurate reporting of geographical information of the samples could also optimise the efforts to better understand and mapping of mycotoxin problem in EU.